Adopter's Handbook

 £18.95

-If so, you can use this practical handbook to find the resources that can help you to help yourself so you can feel more in control of the process.
-Easy-to-access information will help you handle the ups and downs of the adoption experience, and prepare you for what is likely to happen along the way.
+This handbook can help you find the resources that can help you to help yourself, so you can feel more in control of the process.
+Easy-to-access information helps you handle the ups and downs of the adoption experience, and prepare for what is likely to happen along the way.

 The guide uses a quick reference format and contains a comprehensive listing of resources on health, education and other support services.
 It will help everyone involved in the adoption process to better help and support adopted children.